 AI in banking relies heavily on data.
 To be useful, conversational AI algorithms must consume masses of big data—the

 more they consume, the better they get at spotting patterns, making decisions, and—in frontline

 services—delivering a better user experience.
 It is this data consumption that raises questions around data governance, particularly in relation to the General Data Protection Regulation (GDPR) in Europe.

-Follow these principles and ensure your AI technology partners do the same:
+Follow these principles and ensure your banking chatbot technology partners do the same:

 - Reduce: Only request or store PII that is absolutely needed.
 All personally identifiable

 information (PII) should be evaluated as part of regular Software Development Lifecycles.

 - Redact: In cases where PII must be stored, take all due care to quickly redact and anonymize

 - Review: Stored data should be reviewed continually to ensure redaction and reduction

 By putting measures in place to secure data, banks will satisfy the regulators and help build customer trust.